Fiware/showcase.gsma.dataModels/specs/Device/DeviceModel/doc/spec.md

     -   `multimedia` : A device designed to display, store, record or play multimedia content such as audio, images, animation, video.
         [https://w3id.org/saref#Multimedia](https://w3id.org/saref#Multimedia)
+    -   `implement`: A device used or needed in a given activity; tool, instrument, utensil, etc.
+    -   `irrSystem`: A mobile or fixed irrigation system such as a center pivot, linear, traveling gun, solid set, etc.
+    -   `irrSection`: A section of an IrrSystem.
+Different enough from a regular section.
+    -   `endgun`: A device attached to an irrigation system that projects water beyond it
     -   Mandatory

 -   `deviceClass` : Class of constrained device as specified by RFC 7228.
 If the